KUNAL8797/Video-Summarisation/README.md

 ## Key Features
 - **Object-Based Summarization**: Identifies key objects in videos to prioritize significant content.
 - **Keyframe Extraction**: Extracts representative frames using neural networks for an efficient summary.
-- **Reward Function**: Optimizes frame selection by emphasizing diversity and minimizing redundancy.

 ## Objective
 To develop an advanced video summarization framework that balances computational efficiency with meaningful content representation.
 The goal is to provide concise, informative, and visually rich video summaries suitable for various applications, including media analysis and content indexing.

 ## Technologies Used
-- Object Verification Models
+- Object Verification Models(yolo v8)
-- Neural Networks for Keyframe Extraction
+- Neural Networks for Keyframe Extraction(transnet V2 ,CIPI , neural network)
-- Reward Function Optimization

 ## How It Works
-1. **Object Detection**: Analyze video frames to identify significant objects.
+1. **Object Detection**: Analyze video frames to identify significant objects able to idetify 80 object.
 2. **Keyframe Selection**: Extract frames that best represent the video content.
-3. **Optimization**: Use a reward function to ensure diverse and concise summaries.

 ## Applications
 - Video indexing and search